Aligator 4x4: Production

 The development of the Aligator 4x4 began after 1994.
 It was overseen primarily by the companies Transmisie a.s. and ZTE TEES in Martin, Slovakia, and by Kerametal, the latter of which provided the composite ceramic cladding for the vehicle's metal-ceramic armor.
-The original expectations of the armed forces were for 250 specimens of the newly-designed vehicle, but later in the 1990s, this number was lowered to half of the projected number.
+The original expectations of the armed forces were for 250 specimens of the newly designed vehicle, but later in the 1990s, this number was lowered to half of the projected number.

-The vehicle was first publicly presented on the 30th April 1997 in field trials at Jasenská dolina, Slovakia, and later that same year at the defence industry expo IDET '97.
+The vehicle was first publicly presented on 30 April 1997 in field trials at Jasenská dolina, Slovakia, and later that same year at the defence industry expo IDET '97.

 The Aligator 4x4 is an all-terrain vehicle that is amphibious in water, equipped with a small propeller system that allows it to ford rivers and lakes, without submersion capability.
 The vehicle's standard equipment includes an air-tight enclosed crew cabin with ventilation, thermal heating of the cabin, daytime observation equipment, night vision equipment, communication equipment, and the amphibious propulsion system.

 The vehicle is lightly armored (utilising steel armor with composite ceramic cladding) and can withstand small arms fire, but is vulnerable to anti-tank weaponry missiles and anti-armor mines.
 Most variants are not armed with a weapon system by default.
 The vehicle also has the capability for crew control of vehicle-mounted weapons remotely from the crew cabin (this was used and tested in several development variants).
 Due to its small size, the vehicle is also easily deployable by a heavier transport plane or heavier transport helicopter.
 The Michelin-provided tires are meant to withstand lighter small arms fire.

 The Aligator 4x4 Master is a prototype modernized variant and upgrade of the vehicle, developed in the 2000s.
 In the mid-2000s, both the Slovak government and the Slovak Armed Forces started downsizing their need for more vehicles produced, with interest shifting to MRAP and IMV vehicles manufactured in other countries.

 The Aligator 4x4 project was gradually wound down in 2007 and 2008, after an overall investment of 210 million Slovak crowns.
 The vehicle is no longer in production.